ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/lab3/prepcontract.md

     EOF
     ```

-1. Run the script you just created:
+3. Run the script you just created:

     ``` bash
     . ./flow.env
     ```

-1. Back up one directory:
+4. Back up one directory:

     ``` bash
     cd ..
     ```

-1. Display the encrypted environment section you just created:
+5. Display the encrypted environment section you just created:

     ``` bash
     cat env.yaml
     ```

-1. Combine the encrypted workload section with the encrypted environment section:
+## Combine the encrypted workload section with the encrypted environment  section

+1. This command combines the workload section (which is encrypted) with the environment section (which is also encrypted).
+The contract is the output file, _user_data.yaml_..

     ``` bash
     cat << EOF > user_data.yaml